zynksoftware/Zynk-Workflow/_docs/Using-Zynk-Section/Accessing-Variables-in-Tasks.md

 1252,87036,42.50
 ```

-In the Zynk Object Editor for the output file setting on the sub-task, select the 'Use the following file' option and enter @(Context.Current["OrderNumber"]).csv in the box below.
+In the Zynk Object Editor for the output file setting on the sub-task, select the 'Use the following file' option and enter @(Context.Current[&#34;OrderNumber&#34;]).csv in the box below.
 Remember to also select the 'Use Razor Engine' option.
 This will result in the sub-task creating the following output files in the workflow's data directory: `1250.csv`, `1251.csv`, `1252.csv`.

 Please note that if you are using a period in the file name, you must encase the Razor variable in brackets eg. `@(Context.Current["OrderNumber"]).csv`